 What the hell was that??

 This was new.
 This sexual game we started was unexpected and I was questioning the entire situation now.
 He could have planned it all along to throw me off and turn me in once he fucked me into exhaustion.
-I shook my head in the shower, scolding myself for being so naive.
+I shook my head in the shower, scolding myself for being so dumb and naïve.

 “Get it together woman!
 We have a mission to complete.”